-The purpose of a mission statement is to communicate an agency's fundamental purpose to people inside and outside of the agency.
-It provides a basis for strategy development, it identifies critical success factors, informs resource allocation decisions, and helps to ensure client and stakeholder satisfaction.
+The purpose of a mission statement is to communicate the purpose of the agency to people inside and outside of the agency.
+It provides the basis for strategy development, identification of critical success factors, resource allocation decisions, as well as ensuring client and stakeholder satisfaction.

-To provide affordable, safe, and quality homes for low and moderate-income families and individuals in the City of San Diego, and to provide opportunities to improve the quality of life for the families that SDHC serves.
+Provide affordable, safe and quality homes for low- and moderate-income families and individuals in the City of San Diego and to provide opportunities to improve the quality of life for the families that SDHC serves.